neverlless/taskshed/README.md

         "time": "03:00",
         "days_of_week": "Mon,Wed,Fri",
         "is_recurring": true,
-        "description": "Daily backup of the database"
+        "description": "Daily backup of the database",
+        "hosts": "host1,host2"
     }
     ```